medcomdk/dk-medcom-core/input/pagecontent/StructureDefinition-medcom-core-encounter-intro.md

 The element Encounter.episodeOfCare may be included in MedComCoreEncounter.

-The EpisodeOfCare identifier is used to technically connect several encounters concern the same meeting.
+The EpisodeOfCare identifier is used to technically connect several encounters concern the same meeting between a patient and one or more healthcare providers.

 It is both possible to use a [Landspatientregisteret](https://www.esundhed.dk/Registre/Landspatientregisteret)-identifier (called LPR3-identifier) and a locally defined identifier as the EpisodeOfCare-identifier.